Macros & Preprocessor

 defined() | Check if macro exists | #if defined(FEATURE_X) |

-The defined() function returns 1 if a macro is defined, 0 otherwise.
+The defined() operator returns 1 if a macro is defined, 0 otherwise.
 It can be used with or without parentheses.

 #define FEATURE_A